as-pect/as-pect/readme.md

 it("should report the average", () => {});
 ```

-To force reporting of the variance in the runTime sample, use the `reportVariance`
+To force reporting of the variance of the runtimes, use the `reportVariance`
 function.

 ```ts